 1 since the 1980s.
 Continued carbon uptake by the ocean by 2100 is virtually certain 2 to exacerbate ocean acidification.
 Ocean acidification has the potential to 3 adversely affect food production, including shellfish, aquaculture and fisheries, as well as negatively impact coral reef ecosystems.
 The capacity of oceans to absorb 4 5 carbon dioxide will also be diminished under higher warming scenarios.
 6 7 Despite these warnings, the impacts of ocean acidification caused by increased 8 carbon dioxide and greenhouse gas emissions are not properly reflected in global 9 climate change responses to protect and preserve the marine environment, including 10 curbing the harms specifically enumerated within UNCLOS.
 This risks the wellfunctioning of marine ecosystems and increases risks to the coastal communities 11 12 that live in and surround them.
 Furthermore, the lack of concrete strategies to 13 address ocean acidification by international instruments makes UNCLOS provisions 14 and the work of the Tribunal more significant.
 15 16 The Pacific has responded to what the science is telling us.
 Despite the Pacific's 17 best efforts to adapt with the limited resources we have, communities continue to 18 suffer loss and damage and fear for the future of our children to enjoy the marine 19 environment in the same way as their ancestors.
 Regardless.
 Pacific Islands remain resolute and are amongst the most ambitious to lead by example.
 Our youth are defiant against being written off as the orphans of climate change.
-They are pushing for greater accountability from those in power, including on international tribunals recognizing climate change as an existential crisis for the region and adopting approaches and policies to combat it.
-For example, in 2021, the Declaration on
+They are pushing for greater accountability from those in power, including on international tribunals such as this, because they recognize that without laws that rise to the level of the

-- such as this, because they recognize that without laws that rise to the level of thethreat their generation faces, any prospect of a clean and healthy marine

-- 25 environment will be lost.
+- threat their generation faces, any prospect of a clean and healthy marineenvironment will be lost. - 26

-- 26